AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55231-sku-not-found-in-catalog.md

 ---
 title: 'ACSD-55231: Product search and cart addition error in quick order functionality'
-description: Apply the ACSD-55231 patch to fix the Adobe Commerce issue where users encounter errors in product search and cart functionality, receiving an error message stating 'the SKU was not found in the catalog'.
+description: Apply the ACSD-55231 patch to fix the Adobe Commerce issue where you get *'The SKU was not found in the catalog'* error when trying to add a product to the cart using quick order functionality.
 feature: Products, Checkout, B2B
 role: Admin, Developer
 ---